geovbra/vehicle-emissions-data-analyzer/README.md

 # Vehicle Emissions Data Analyzer
 ## What is This Repo?
-This repo contains the files to create and run kubernetes with a flask server contained inside that allows the user to analyze a dataset about the emissions of cars.
+This repo contains the files to create and run kubernetes deployments with a flask server, a redis database, and workers contained inside that allows the user to analyze a dataset about the CO2 emissions of cars.
 ## What Data Does It Use?
 The dataset can be found [here](https://www.kaggle.com/datasets/reubenowenwilliams/vehicle-emissions-dataset?resource=download), and the raw data can be found [here](https://raw.githubusercontent.com/ReubenGitHub/ML-Vehicle-Emissions/main/data/processed/uk_gov_data_dense_preproc.csv).
-## How Start it Up!
+## How to Start it Up!
 To use the application, first pull the repository to your own machine.
 Next you will need to run the Makefile.
 To do this, execute `make upd-all` within your terminal.
 This command will build new containers and push them to the docker hub.
 Then you will need to set up your kubernetes.
 To do this, within your kubernetes cloud, find the kubernetes folder and start up all of the `.yml` files within either the test or production folder.
 To start them, execute `kubectl apply -f "INSERT .yml FILE HERE"` without the quotes.
 You will have to repeat this process for every .yml file.
 After this you should be good to start curling the flask server!
 ## Curling the Flask Server!
 There are many curl endpoints that you can use to interact with the data, let's go through each of them and what they do.